microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 <td>

 Many security concerns have already be covered in greater detail in the parent spec, [Process Model 2.0 Spec].

-I'd refer specifically to the section ["Mixed elevation & Monarch / Peasant issues"](#mixed-elevation--monarch--peasant-issues).
+When attempting to instantiate the Monarch, COM will only return the object from a server running at the same elevation level.
+We don't need to worry about unelevated peasants connecting to the elevated Monarch, or vice-versa.

 </td>
 </tr>